 Suboxone cuts the number of overdose deaths in half.
 It also allows people to resume productive and fulfilling lives after working towards addiction recovery from opiates.

 Suboxone works by tightly binding to the same receptors in the brain as other opiates, such as heroin, morphine, and oxycodone.
-By doing so, it blunts intoxication with these other drugs, and prevents cravings, as it allows many people to transition back from a life of addiction to a life of relative normalcy and safety.
+By doing so, it blunts intoxication with these different drugs.
+It prevents cravings, as it allows many people to transition back from a life of addiction to a life of relative normalcy and safety.

 Let Coastal Detox In Florida, Help You – Today!